 The intricate carvings and decorations feel like they should form an ancient temple, and the thick solid walls and giant nondescript wooden doors give you a feeling of protection and comfort hidden away from the chaos of the streets.
 The riad courtyards are so cool and quiet that you’ll feel you have entered the tranquillity of a secret garden, and the roof terraces provide a beautiful space to stay up and chat until the early hours.

 Most riads are small and intimate in comparison to hotels and resorts as they are essentially converted large family homes.

-5. Visit a Hammam The Moroccan Hammam is a place where locals go to socialise, relax and meet one another, but also to get scrubbed within an inch of their lives!
+The Moroccan hammam is a place where locals go to socialise, relax and meet one another, but also to get scrubbed within an inch of their lives!
 Unlike western spa treatments, the goal here is to open up the pores in various steam rooms of varying heat.
 You then scrub yourself and others as hard as you can with an exfoliating glove and a gooey soap called savon noir (made from natural olive oil).

 This gets rid of all the dead skin and dirt.
-I didn’t find the time to visit a hammam but any discomfort is probably worth it as you’ll feel incredibly clean when it’s done.
 Covering yourself in argon oil afterwards is common and leaves the skin incredibly soft.